ooni/ooni.org/content/get-involved/code-of-conduct.md

 ## Unacceptable behaviors

 The following behaviors are **unacceptable** within our community.
-They should be reported to and investigated by the OONI Incident Response Committee to address the violations with an appropriate response:
+They should be reported to and investigated by the OONI Incident Response Committee to address the violations with an appropriate response.

 ### Inappropriate content and derogatory language